dadrian/dadrian.io/content/blog/posts/reasons-to-go-to-grad-school.md

 A similar but distinct class of PhD students are getting a PhD because everything else seemed boring.
-This is an alright reason to start a PhD, especially if you are going directly from an undergraduate program and have some general research interests, but a bad reason to _stay_ in a PhD program.
+This is an alright reason to start a PhD, especially if you are going directly from an undergraduate program and have some general research interests.
+This is a bad reason to _stay_ in a PhD program.
 I put myself largely in this camp, with a little bit of "good at school, ergo do more school" thrown in.
 If getting a PhD and doing research sounds better than the other options, that's a fine reason to get started, but you're going to need to find some other motivation for sticking through it if you want to finish.
 A slightly different variant of this are the people getting a PhD because they don't want to "be an adult", or because they want to avoid the "real world".
 This is also a terrible decision.
 You're going to hate your life and want to quit (but you likely won't, out of fear of failure).
 You should either find a real reason to stay a grad student, or leave.
 If you do finish out of some sense of obligation, you'll likely find out that whatever it is that you end up doing didn't actually require you to have a PhD in the first place.

 Unlike a PhD, a Master's program is a great place to avoid being an adult for a year or two, especially with the current explosion in undergraduate enrollment in computer science.
-Many undergraduate programs are short on staff---including on teaching assistants---so if you can get a free Master's degree by working as a teaching assistant and you want another year of college to sort yourself out, _go for it_.
+Many undergraduate programs are short on faculty, staff and teaching assistants.
+If you can get a free Master's degree by working as a teaching assistant and you want another year of college to sort yourself out, _go for it_.

 Master's programs aren't just for people looking for another year of beer pong.
 If you're shooting for a very specific job straight out of school, and